amille44420/react-fetcher/README.md

 ### withData(options | wrappedComponent)

-`withData` is a very simple HOC that consume the contexte provider by `withDataFetcher` and send it to props.
+`withData` is a very simple HOC that consume the context provided by `withDataFetcher` and send it to props.
 There's a few options for this HOC.

 ```js
 // consumer options